FreeRTOS/coreMQTT/test/cbmc/proofs/MQTTPropGet_PayloadFormatIndicator/README.md

-MQTTPropGet_PubPayloadFormatIndicator proof
+MQTTPropGet_PayloadFormatIndicator proof
 ==============

-This directory contains a memory safety proof for MQTTPropGet_PubPayloadFormatIndicator.
+This directory contains a memory safety proof for MQTTPropGet_PayloadFormatIndicator.

 To run the proof.
 * Add cbmc, goto-cc, goto-instrument, goto-analyzer, and cbmc-viewer